vapor/docs/4.0/docs/deploy/docker.md

 docker-compose down
 ```

-#### Wiping your database
+#### Wiping The Database

-The docker-compose file defines a `db_data` volume to persist your database between runs.
+The Docker Compose file defines a `db_data` volume to persist your database between runs.
 There are a couple of ways to reset your database.

 You can remove the `db_data` volume at the same time as bringing your containers down with
 ```shell